Procrastination and Burnout Recovery: How Avoidance Can Become a Signal

 Procrastination becomes your ally when you let it teach you, and point you to rest and to clarity, and to the deeper realignment that burnout demands.

-If you want support to work through your burnout and discover a new way forward, reach out for a free consultation.
+If you are a high-functioning professional and want support to work through your burnout and discover a new way forward, reach out for a free consultation.

 Here are some authoritative articles underlying this idea: